Ficool

 Function.

-He moved to the northern wall with the deliberate pace of someone following up on a reference found in the manuscript holdings.
-He opened his notebook and made a notation that meant nothing, because the notation was not the point, the position was the point.
-From here, he could read the case labels on the bottom two shelves without being visible from the door.
+He moved to the north wall with the deliberate pace of someone checking a reference found in the manuscripts.
+He opened his notebook and made a note that meant nothing—because the note wasn't the point, the position was the point.
+From here, he could read the case labels on the bottom two shelves without being seen from the door.

-The labels were abbreviated.
-He did not have the key to the abbreviation system.
+The labels were shortened.
+He didn't have the key to the shortening system.

-But three of the cases bore a secondary mark in addition to the primary label, a small symbol pressed into the leather at the lower right corner.
+But three of the cases carried a second mark besides the main label—a small symbol pressed into the leather at the lower right corner.
 Not decorative.
-Consistent across all three.
+The same on all three.
 The symbol was a stylized eye with a vertical line through the iris.

-He had seen that symbol once before, in a piece of documentation Gepetto had flagged during the briefing: the administrative seal used on internal Iron Consortium communications that did not pass through the standard registry.
+He'd seen that symbol once before, in a document Gepetto had flagged during the briefing: the administrative seal used on internal Iron Consortium communications that didn't go through the standard registry.

-He made a notation in his notebook that did mean something, written in the compression format he and Gepetto used for information that needed to survive transit without being legible to anyone else.
+He made a note in his notebook that did mean something—written in the tight code he and Gepetto used for information that needed to survive travel without being readable to anyone else.

-He moved back to the manuscript section and resumed the posture of someone doing legitimate work.
+He moved back to the manuscript section and picked up the posture of someone doing legitimate work.

-The administrative manager returned twelve minutes later, longer than Alaric had calculated, which suggested the circuit was irregular rather than timed.
-He asked two questions about the holdings that Edren Sael answered with the specific combination of competence and incuriosity that the character required, and then left again.
+The administrative manager came back twelve minutes later—longer than Alaric had figured, which meant the loop was irregular, not timed.
+He asked two questions about the holdings that Edren Sael answered with the particular mix of skill and dullness the character needed, then left again.

-In the afternoon, the building produced what he had been waiting for.
+In the afternoon, the building produced what he'd been waiting for.

-A delivery, two men with a sealed case, entering through the building's rear access.
-Alaric heard them through the wall and tracked them through his spatial awareness as they moved through the corridor, stopped at a door he had not been shown, exchanged words with someone on the other side, and were admitted.
+A delivery: two men with a sealed case, coming in through the back.
+Alaric heard them through the wall and tracked them with his spatial awareness as they moved down the hall, stopped at a door he hadn't been shown, traded words with someone on the other side, and were let in.

 They were inside for eleven minutes.

-When they left, the case they carried was lighter than when they had arrived.
+When they left, the case they carried was lighter than when they'd arrived.

-He noted the time, the duration, the weight differential.
+He noted the time, the length, the weight shift.

-Then he opened the document case and removed a thin tool from the inner lining, not a conventional lock pick, but something from Gepetto's inventory that operated on the same principle as Ignore Obstacles, applied at a smaller scale: a device that persuaded a lock's internal components that the correct key was present.
-He had not needed it yet.
+Then he opened the document case and took a thin tool from the inner lining—not a standard lockpick, but something from Gepetto's inventory that worked on the same principle as Ignore Obstacles, shrunk down: a device that talked a lock's innards into believing the right key was there.
+He hadn't needed it yet.
 He might not need it today.

-But the door in the northern wall, the one that led to the room with three stationary people, had a lock whose type he had identified from across the room.
+But the door in the north wall—the one that led to the room with three still people—had a lock whose type he'd picked out from across the room.

 He knew where the administrative manager was.
 He knew where the guard was.
-He knew the delivery men had left.
+He knew the delivery men had gone.

-The room beyond the northern door was not a meeting room.
+The room past the north door was not a meeting room.

-It was a routing station, a space whose function was the organized movement of things from one place to another.
-Shelves on two walls, mostly empty, with the residual marks of items recently removed.
-A table in the center with three chairs, a ledger open to the current page, and a mechanical routing board of the kind used by commercial freight operations to track shipment destinations and transit times.
+It was a routing station—a space whose purpose was the organized shifting of things from one place to another.
+Shelves on two walls, mostly bare, with the leftover marks of things recently taken away.
+A table in the middle with three chairs, a ledger open to the current page, and a mechanical routing board of the sort shipping companies used to track where things were going and how long they'd take.

-The three people his spatial awareness had registered were not people.
-They were mannequins, display forms for textiles, positioned near the far wall, casting the specific thermal and spatial signature that Alaric had read as human presence.
+The three people his spatial awareness had picked up weren't people.
+They were mannequins—clothing display forms, set near the far wall, throwing the exact thermal and spatial signature Alaric had read as human presence.

-The placement was too precise to be accidental.
-Three forms at the distances and angles most likely to read as a meeting rather than storage, positioned to be detectable through exactly the kind of spatial mapping he had just performed.
-Someone had not merely anticipated that the building might be observed from outside.
-Someone had anticipated the specific method of observation and had prepared a countermeasure for it.
+The placement was too sharp to be chance.
+Three figures at the distances and angles most likely to read as a meeting instead of storage—set to be picked up by exactly the kind of spatial mapping he'd just done.
+Someone hadn't just guessed the building might be watched from outside.
+Someone had guessed the specific method of watching and built a trick for it.

-That was not the defensive posture of an organization keeping a low profile.
+That wasn't the defensive crouch of an outfit keeping quiet.

-That was the defensive posture of an organization that had encountered spatial mapping before and had decided to account for it.
+That was the defensive crouch of an outfit that had run into spatial mapping before and decided to account for it.

-He filed it and moved to the ledger.
+He filed it and went to the ledger.

-The current page covered the past two weeks.
-Shipment notations, destinations abbreviated, weights recorded.
-He read through it with the speed of someone who had been trained, by Gepetto's cognitive architecture, to retain text at a glance.
+The current page covered the last two weeks.
+Shipment notes, destinations shortened, weights logged.
+He read through it at the speed of someone trained, by Gepetto's cognitive architecture, to hold text in a glance.

-Most of it was routine.
-Materials moving between addresses he did not recognize.
-Three entries in the past week, however, used a destination abbreviation that appeared nowhere else in the ledger: V-Sub-2.
+Most of it was ordinary.
+Stuff moving between addresses he didn't know.
+Three entries in the past week, though, used a destination shortening that showed up nowhere else in the ledger: V-Sub-2.

-Below the ledger, pinned to the table's underside, not hidden, exactly, but placed where casual examination would not find it, was a folded sheet.
+Under the ledger, pinned to the underside of the table—not hidden, exactly, but placed where a casual look wouldn't find it—was a folded sheet.
 He opened it.

-A schematic.
+A sketch.
 Partial, hand-drawn, not to scale.
-It showed a network of passages beneath a section of Vhal-Dorim's port quarter, with two entry points marked and a central space labeled in the same abbreviation: V-Sub-2.
+It showed a web of passages beneath a piece of Vhal-Dorim's port quarter, with two entry points marked and a central space labeled with the same shortening: V-Sub-2.

 He had a location.

-Not precise, the schematic was partial, the scale unreliable.
-But it was anchored to a street intersection he recognized, which gave him a starting point.
+Not exact—the sketch was partial, the scale unreliable.
+But it was tied to a street corner he knew, which gave him a starting point.

-He refolded the sheet, replaced it exactly as he had found it, and closed the ledger to the correct page.
+He refolded the sheet, put it back exactly as he'd found it, and closed the ledger to the right page.

-He moved back through the door, reset the lock, and returned to the manuscript section.
+He slipped back through the door, reset the lock, and returned to the manuscript section.

-When the administrative manager checked on him at the end of the day, Edren Sael had completed a thorough assessment of approximately forty percent of the secondary manuscript holdings and had left a professional notation on the progress sheet indicating he would return tomorrow to complete the remainder.
+When the administrative manager checked on him at the end of the day, Edren Sael had finished a thorough look at about forty percent of the secondary manuscript holdings and left a professional note on the progress sheet saying he'd be back tomorrow to finish the rest.

-He left the building at the same pace he had entered it.
+He left the building at the same pace he'd entered.

-Gepetto received the transmission in the workshop and spent seventeen minutes reorganizing what he knew.
+Gepetto got the transmission in the workshop and spent seventeen minutes rearranging what he knew.

 The symbol on the cases.
 The routing station.
-The schematic.
-The destination abbreviation appearing in both the ledger and the schematic.
+The sketch.
+The destination shortening showing up in both the ledger and the sketch.

-Before he laid it against the Iron Consortium data, he returned to one detail.
+Before he laid it against the Iron Consortium data, he came back to one piece.

 The mannequins.

-Spatial mapping as a recognized threat vector, not a generic precaution, but a specific countermeasure designed for a specific capability.
-That level of operational awareness did not come from institutional caution.
-It came from prior exposure.
-Which meant the Children of Medusa had encountered someone who mapped space the way Alaric mapped space, had registered it as a threat, and had adapted accordingly.
+Spatial mapping treated as a known threat—not a blanket precaution, but a specific trick built for a specific ability.
+That level of operational awareness didn't come from institutional caution.
+It came from having met something before.
+Which meant the Children of Medusa had run into someone who mapped space the way Alaric mapped space, had clocked it as a threat, and had adjusted.

-He updated his threat estimate for the order.
-Not dramatically, the window and the approach remained sound.
-But the variable he had been treating as a fragmented remnant order keeping itself quiet was operating with a degree of tactical sophistication that the briefing data had not fully captured.
+He updated his threat read on the order.
+Not by much—the window and the approach still held.
+But the variable he'd been treating as a broken remnant order keeping its head down was moving with a level of tactical sharpness the briefing data hadn't fully caught.
 They were old.
 They were patient.
-And they had been paying attention for long enough that they knew what to prepare for.
+And they'd been paying attention long enough to know what to brace for.

-He noted this with the particular attention he gave to things that would matter later, and moved on.
+He noted that with the particular care he gave to things that would matter later, and moved on.

 He laid it against the Iron Consortium data.

-The Consortium's artifact certification acquisitions, the administrative chokepoint he had identified two days ago, mapped, when cross-referenced against the archive's case labels, to the same categorical system.
+The Consortium's artifact certification buys—the administrative bottleneck he'd spotted two days ago—lined up, when crossed against the archive's case labels, with the same category system.
 Not identical.
-Adjacent.
-The same organizational logic applied to two different collections by people who shared a framework.
+Next-door.
+The same organizing logic applied to two different collections by people who shared a framework.

-The Children of Medusa did not have a relationship with the Iron Consortium.
+The Children of Medusa didn't have a tie to the Iron Consortium.

 The Iron Consortium was a Children of Medusa operation.

-The implication was specific: the economic pressure he had been building against the Consortium, the compounding infrastructure, the alternative manufacturing networks, the positioning of Adrian Vale as a fifth political force, was not pressure against a separate institution.
+The implication was sharp: the economic pressure he'd been stacking against the Consortium—the compounding infrastructure, the alternative making networks, the positioning of Adrian Vale as a fifth political pole—wasn't pressure against a separate institution.
 It was pressure against the order itself.
-The work he had been doing for two years and the work Alaric was doing now were not parallel operations.
+The work he'd been doing for two years and the work Alaric was doing now weren't side-by-side operations.

-They were the same operation, already in progress, already further along than he had measured.
+They were the same operation—already moving, already further along than he'd measured.

-He permitted himself exactly one second of something that was not satisfaction but was adjacent to it.
+He let himself exactly one second of something that wasn't satisfaction but sat next to it.

-The window for the underground base was still accurate.
-The approach, however, needed to account for the Consortium's administrative infrastructure as a potential alert system, which meant the timing of Alaric's operation needed to precede the Consortium's next internal review cycle, not just the Guild's quarterly board.
+The window for the underground base still held.
+The approach, though, needed to account for the Consortium's administrative web as a possible alarm system—which meant Alaric's operation had to come before the Consortium's next internal review cycle, not just the Guild's quarterly board.

 He checked the dates.